 Watch as our stoic, hunting-cap-wearing protagonist (known only as The Kid) copes with illness, disappointment, strange old relatives, the disappointment of Christmas, life-threatening escapades, death, school, the awfulness of camp, and much more all delineated in Wilsons roly-poly, sensual, delicately hatched line.

-Nuts was (partly) collected in a now long-out-of-print volume back in 1979.
-This new hardcover edition reprints every single Nuts story from the Lampoon, rescuing over two dozen pages from oblivion, with a critical essay about the strip by Fantagraphics Publisher Gary Groth.
+This hardcover edition reprints every single Nuts story from the Lampoon, rescuing over two dozen pages from oblivion, with a critical essay about the strip by Fantagraphics Publisher Gary Groth.

 Video & Photo Slideshow Preview (view in new window):

 "The all-time greatest comic strip about what it is to be a child, ever.
-Insightful, hilarious, poignant and dripping truth from every panel, Nuts is, was and ever will be in my pantheon of most life-altering reads.
-It showed me that comics could be more than just gag-driven.
-Beautifully drawn and essential to any library of cartoon books."
-Bob Fingerman
+Insightful, hilarious, poignant and dripping truth from every panel, Nuts is, was, and ever will be in my pantheon of most life-altering reads.
+Beautifully drawn and essential to any library of cartoon books." — Bob Fingerman